CODE4APPLE/Overdrive/README.md

 ## Thread safety

 All task properties are thread-safe by default, meaning that you can access them from any thread or queue and not worry about locks and access synchronization.

 ## Inspiration

-Inspiration for the `Overdrive` framework came from several WWDC videos:
+`Overdrive` framework was heavily inspired by talks and code from several Apple WWDC videos.

 * [Protocol Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408/)
 * [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/)
 * [Protocol and Value Oriented Programming](https://developer.apple.com/videos/play/wwdc2016/419/)

-> `Overdrive` name comes from overdrive guitar pedals that drive amp tubes and create louder, distorted sound
+> `Overdrive` is a term for an effect used in electric guitar playing that occurs when guitar amp tubes starts to produce overdriven, almost distorted sound, due to the higher gain(master) setting.